donno2048/fmath/README.md

 # fmath

-A library for Python for fast math on floats
+A library for Python for fast math on floats on Windows.

 See the [demo](https://github.com/donno2048/fmath/blob/master/test.ipynb)